tim48-robot/disgitbot/discord_bot/README.md

    - **Homepage URL:** `YOUR_CLOUD_RUN_URL`
    - **Setup URL:** `YOUR_CLOUD_RUN_URL/github/app/setup`
    - **Callback URL:** leave empty
+3. **Enable redirect on update (important for multiple Discord servers):**
+   - Turn on **Redirect on update** so GitHub redirects back to the Setup URL even when the App is already installed.
+   - This lets a second Discord server complete setup using the same org installation.
 3. **Permissions (read-only):**
    - Metadata (required), Contents, Issues, Pull requests
    - Webhooks: OFF